ritiksingh2020/Bank-loan-classifier/README.md

 # Bank-loan-classifier
-using various classifications model to solve the problems of NPA in banking system
+Using various classifications model such as knn , decision tree ,support vector machine, logistic regression to solve the problems of NPA in banking system and calculating their accuracy using various metrices such as f1 score, jaccard score, logloss.